gidaban/RomanNumerals-API/readme.md

-I userd POSTMAN for testing results
+I used POSTMAN for testing results

 # /api/ - get
 List of all conversions